-In addition to the Honor Scholarships just described, limited scholarships, fellowships, loans, and financial aid awards are available through Vanderbilt, based solely on demonstrated financial need.
-Financial aid from school sources must be considered a supplement to personal resources rather than the primary source of funds necessary to attend medical school.
-University financial aid is not adequate to meet students' demonstrated need, but recent experience has been that most (but not all) approved financial aid requests have been met for items basic to the student's subsistence and education from a combination of sources, including the student's personal and family assets, Vanderbilt aid funds, and other sources.
+In addition to the Honor Scholarships just described, limited scholarships, fellowships, loans, and financial aid awards are available through Vanderbilt, based on demonstrated financial need and continued satisfactory academic progress.
+Financial aid from school sources must be considered a supplement rather than the primary source of funds necessary to attend medical school.
+University financial aid is not adequate to meet students' demonstrated need, but recent experience has been that most (but not all) approved financial aid requests have been met for items basic to the student's subsistence and education from a combination of sources, including the student's personal and family assets and Vanderbilt aid funds.

+Satisfactory Performance.
+Students must demonstrate satisfactory performance for continued enrollment in the School of Medicine in order to qualify for financial assistance (see Examinations and Promotions).
-Government funds that furnish significant loans to medical students are:

-The Guaranteed Student Loan program and related federal and state loan funds,

-The Health Education Assistance Loan program,

-The PLUS program (auxiliary loans to assist students).
+Government funds that furnish significant loans to medical students are: the Guaranteed Student Loan program and related federal and state loan funds, the Health Education Assistance Loan program, and the PLUS program (auxiliary loans to assist students).

 Applications for financial aid will be sent to incoming first-year students at the time they are offered admission to the Medical School.
 Applicants desiring more specific information about financial aid resources should write to the Assistant Dean for Student Services.